 - Ask your attorney to review their litigation history and see if they’ve been sued a lot for nursing home abuse

 If a nursing home checks out, it may be the best solution for your loved one.
 You want to make sure that wherever you place your parents, they feel cared for and safe.

 If you learn that your mom or dad has been the victim of nursing home abuse, you’re going to be angry.
 You’re going to want justice.
-You’ll want someone to pay for what has happened to your parent.
+You’ll want someone to pay for what has happened to your parents.

 This is where Birmingham nursing home abuse lawyers come into the picture.
 They have decades of experience filing claims against nursing homes.
-Whether your loved one is the victim or negligence or outright abuse, they’ll get you justice.
+Whether your loved one is the victim of negligence or outright abuse, they’ll get you justice.
 Your lawyer will do what it takes to get you the compensation you deserve.
 Call HWNN to get a risk-free consultation from an experienced attorney who will seek justice for your loved ones.